akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I can.
 And I have.”
 Roger rose.
 The justices followed.
 “The lady Beatrice is free to go to her father.
 This matter is closed and I caution all present not to pursue this further.”

 Sir Guy gathered his parchment with stiff, angry movements.
 For a heartbeat—just one—his hand stilled on the edge of the table.
-His eyes flicked to Beatrice, then to Harold's name on the claim.
+His eyes flicked to Beatrice, then to Harold’s name on the claim.

 Something wavered behind his gaze.
-A shadow of the boy who had once believed his father's stories about honour and inheritance, who had grown up in the shadow of the Conquest believing the land owed him something.
+A shadow of the boy who had once believed his father’s stories about honour and inheritance, who had grown up in the shadow of the Conquest believing the land owed him something.

 *My father would have...*